Parker's spinetail: Description

 Parker's spinetail is 13 to 16 cm long and weighs 16 to 20 g.
 The sexes have the same plumage.
 Adults have a faint buff supercilium and lores on an otherwise dusky gray face.
 Their crown, back, rump, and uppertail coverts are rufous; the forecrown has narrow buff streaks.
 Their tail and wings are also rufous.
-Their throat is white and the rest of their underparts light brown or light brownish gray with indistinct whitish mottling.
+Their throat is white, and the rest of their underparts are light brown or light brownish gray with indistinct whitish mottling.
 Their iris is brown or pale brown, their maxilla black, their mandible pale grayish pink, and their legs and feet olive or grayish olive.
 Juveniles have a duller crown than adults.

 Distribution and habitat

 Parker's spinetail is found along the upper Amazon River and its major tributaries, from eastern Ecuador, northeastern Peru, and far northern Bolivia into western Brazil as far east as the Rio Negro.
-It almost exclusively inhabits the early-succession vegetation on young river islands.
-In elevation it is seldom found higher than 300 m but does reach 400 m in Ecuador.
+It almost exclusively inhabits early-succession vegetation on young river islands.
+In elevation, it is seldom found above 300 m but can reach 400 m in Ecuador.